 With >B< Press there are no additional consumables required, for example, weld gasses are not required for installing >B< Press.

 The >B< Press O-ring is an important part of the fitting, ensuring the highest level of safety and durability.
-Different O-rings are used for different applications, each having particular properties that are best suited to the application and are denoted by a different colour.
+The >B< Press O-ring is made with a black EPDM and allows >B< Press to be used with different applications.

 The >B< Press range has been designed to safeguard the O-ring.
 A lead-in edge aids installation by guiding the tube and avoiding damage to the O-ring, which will last the full life of the fitting body if undamaged.